| Title: | Recurrent Event Data Analysis |

 Other arguments for future usage.
 A warning will be thrown if any invalid argument is specified. |

-This is a successor function of the deprecated function Survr
+This is a successor function of the deprecated function Survr.
+See

 the vignette by 'vignette("reda-Recur")' for details.